 The student assumes the primary responsibility for completing the course within the initial or extended time limit and under the criteria established by the instructor.
-The "I" designation is entered into the student information system by the Office of Student Registration and Records once the paperwork is completed and turned in to Student Central or a Student Academic Planner and forwarded to the Office of Student Registration and Records.
-The "I" will be changed to the agreed upon grade if the specified deadline is not met or notice is sent to the

-Office of Student Registration and Records of the completion of the work as indicated by a final grade.Students who have an outstanding Incomplete on their transcript will not be able to participate in commencement or graduate.
+The "I" designation is entered into the student information system by the Office of Academic Operations once the Incomplete Request Form is completed and turned into Student Central or a Student Academic Planner and forwarded to the Office of Academic Operations.
+The "I" will be changed to the agreed upon grade if the specified deadline is not met or notice is sent to the Office of Academic Operations of the completion of the work as indicated by a final grade.
+Students who have an outstanding Incomplete on their transcript will not be able to participate in commencement or graduate.

-NOTE: Under no circumstances will the "I" indicator be assigned as a means of avoiding or postponing a low course grade.
+Note: Under no circumstances will the "I" indicator be assigned as a means of avoiding or postponing a low course grade.

-Completed and signed forms are due in the Office of Student Registration and Records prior to the last regularly scheduled class day of the term prior to the beginning of final exams week.
-Resolution of the Incomplete must be finished by end of the following term.
+Completed and signed forms are due in the Office of Academic Operations prior to the last regularly scheduled class day of the term prior to the beginning of final exams week.
+Resolution of the Incomplete must be finished by the end of the following term.
 Whether or not the student is enrolled during the following term has no bearing on this date.
 One extension is allowed.
-Total time of Incomplete, with extensions, may not exceed one (1) calendar year.
-Incompletes must be processed in time to allow for the submission of the Incomplete Grade Form to the Office of Student Registration and Records along with the final grade roster of the class.
+Total time of Incomplete, with an extension, may not exceed one (1) calendar year.
+Incompletes must be processed in time to allow for the submission of the Incomplete Grade Form to the Office of Academic Operations along with the final grade roster of the class.
 Failure to fulfill all requirements of an "Incomplete" where no agreed upon grade was specified should requirements not be completed will result in a grade of "F."